SKParthiv/Misthos/README.md

         Use Tkinter to create forms for task and goal management.

-        Store tasks in SQLite, managed by SQLAlchemy.
+        Store tasks in SQLite.

-        Use APScheduler to schedule task notifications and reminders.

-    Calendar Integration:

-        Integrate Google Calendar API for calendar management and Google login.

-        Display calendar events in the app using Tkinter.

     GPT Features:

-        Use T3nsor to leverage Chat GPT's API for task prioritizing, assigning tasks to dates, and generating rewards.
+        Use OpenAI to leverage GPT's API for task prioritizing, assigning tasks to dates, and generating rewards.

         Collect user details to customize GPT's subtask generation and rewards.